 PAGE

-Academic Calendar 5
+ACADEMIC CALENDAR .
+5

 Officers:

 The Board of Trustees 6

-Officers of the Board of Trustees
+Officers of the Board of Trustees 6

-Administrative Officers of the Institute 7
+Administrative Officers of the Institute .
+0 7

 Advisory Council

 Officers and Committees of the Faculty

-STAFF OF INSTRUCTION AND RESEARCH 9
+STAFE OF INSTRUCTION AND BESEARCH .
+0

-STAFF OF INSTRUCTION AND RESEARCH SUMMARY
+STAFF OF INSTRUCTION AND RESEARCH SUMMARY .
+47

-California Institute Associates - 1 4 54
+CALIFORNIA INSTITUTE ASSOCIATES 50

-56
+EDUCATIONAL POLICIES .
+61

-EDUCATIONAL POLICIES 50
+EDUCATIONAL BUILDINGS AND FACILITIES .
+01 64

-ATHENÆUM 68
+ATHEN FIN 74

-STUDENT HOUSES
+STUDENT HOUSES 75

-EXTRA-CURRICULAR OPPORTUNITIES $\frac{69}{72}$
+EXTRA-CUBRICULAR OPPORTUNITIES .
+76

-STUDENT HEALTH AND PHYSICAL EDUCATION - 12 - 73
+STUDENT HEALTH AND PHYSICAL EDUCATION 77

-REQUIREMENTS FOR ADMISSION TO UNDERGRADUATE STANDING
+REQUIREMENTS FOR ADMISSION TO UNDERGRADUATE STANDING 80

-EXPENSES 79
+Expenses 86

-REGISTRATION AND GENERAL REGULATIONS.
-82
+REGISTRATION AND GENERAL REGULATIONS 90

-SCHOLASTIC GRADING AND REQUIREMENTS.
-83
+SCHOLASTIC GRADING AND REQUIREMENTS 91

-SCHOLARSHIPS AND PRIZES 88
+SCHOLARSHIPS AND PRIZES .
+96

-STUDY AND RESEARCH AT THE CALIFORNIA INSTITUTE: 0.0
+STUDY AND RESEARCH AT THE CALIFORNIA INSTITUTE:

-Physics 90
+Physics .
+98

-Mathematics 91
+Mathematics .
+99

-Chemistry and Chemical Engineering 91
+Chemistry and Chemical Engineering 99

-Engineering 93
+Engineering 101

-Aeronautics 95
+Aeronautics 104

-Geological Sciences 98
+Geological Sciences 107

-Biological Sciences
+Biological Sciences 110

-Astrophysics
+Astrophysics 111

-The Humanities
+The Humanities 114

-INFORMATION AND REGULATIONS FOR GRADUATE STUDENTS
+INFORMATION AND REGULATIONS FOR GRADUATE STUDENTS 117

-DESCRIPTION OF UNDERGRADUATE AND FIFTH-YEAR COURSES
+DESCRIPTION OF UNDERGRADUATE AND FIFTH-YEAR COURSES 137

-SCHEDULES OF UNDERGRADUATE COURSES
+Schedules of Undergraduate Courses 140

-Schedules of Courses for the Degree of Master of Science
+SCHEDULES OF COURSES FOR THE DEGREE OF MASTER OF SCIENCE 155

-SUBJECTS OF INSTRUCTION
+SUBJECTS OF INSTRUCTION 159

-Degrees and Honors, 1934
+Degrees and Honors, 1935.
+240

-GRADUATE STUDENTS
+GRADUATE STUDENTS 247

-UNDERGRADUATE STUDENTS
+UNDERGRADUATE STUDENTS 255

-INDEX 259
+INDEX 269